-Remembering when fans tried to buy Manchester United from the Glazers
+Recalling when Man Utd fans tried to buy the club from the Glazer family

 Since invading the consciousness of Manchester United fans in the early 2000s, no single family has brought more anger to the streets of the North West’s largest city than the Glazers.